Acts 2:32-39 (KJV)

 When Satan approaches may I flee to thy wounds,

-and there cease to tremble at all alarms.
+and there cease to tremble at all alarm.

 Be my good shepherd to lead me into